31 May Purchasing a Vehicle through your business

 There will be an additional taxable Benefit in Kind if your limited company pays for your private fuel costs.
 This is calculated as £21,100 x Percentage used to calculate the taxable benefit of the car for which the fuel is provided.
 The charge does not apply to certain environmentally friendly cars.

 Your limited company must then pay additional National Insurance on these benefits at a rate of 13.8% for 2013/14 and a P11D form must be completed.
 This discloses the car details and the value of the benefit(s).
 Taxable benefits are treated as income and are therefore included in your total earnings for the tax year.
-In most instances this can mean that you are paying tax at 40% on benefits you receive if you are a higher rate taxpayer.
+In most cases, this means that you are paying tax at 40% on benefits you receive if you are a higher rate taxpayer.

 Purchasing a van through your limited company